fumes/fumes.11ty/src/articles/songkran-water-festival.md

 - water
 license: CC_BY
 thumb: songkran-festival.jpg
-description: "Songkran is the traditional New Year's Day in Thailand.
+description: Songkran is the traditional New Year Day in Thailand.
 It is a time for spiritual cleansing and renewal.
-Typically the day starts with a visit to the temple where people will collect the water used for bathing the statues of Buddha."
+Typically the day starts with a visit to the temple where people will collect the water used for bathing the statues of Buddha.
 ---

 {% include partials/image.html, name: "2011/04/110424-photographer-rokma-songkran-water-8811" %}